 Receiving the Word: We hear from God's word, responding and applying what He has said, in repentance and belief.

-Communion: Together we partake of the bread, signifying Christ's body broken for our righteousness, and the cup signifying His blood shed for our forgiveness.
+Communion: Once a month, we partake of the bread, signifying Christ's body broken for our righteousness, and the cup signifying His blood shed for our forgiveness.

 Song of Praise: In the tradition of Matthew 26:30 in which Jesus' Disciples took communion and then sang, we corporately offer to God a final song of praise.